Nas-Islam/sfia2-character-repo/README.md

 * Jenkins Pipeline connected to Docker and Ansible to deploy web-application on an Nginx Load Balancer
 * Ansible - To initiate a docker swarm
 * Deploy a rolling update with Docker Stack
+* Set up a reverse proxy to the application
 ### My Approach

 For this project I created an application where the user clicks a button that refreshes the page and generates a random character build for the user.
 This then creates a random character for the user to see and this satisfies the ‘create’ functionality criteria.
 The character has the following features: